sldownard/HTBAMIT/en/people/conduct-a-performance-review.md

 are "just doing their jobs."
 Showing that you were paying attention and you noticed when someone did something well is a powerful tool for encouragement and increasing engagement.

-But you also need to deliver constructively critical feedback.
-Engineers want data, because you can't fix what you can't see.
+But you also need to deliver honest, constructively critical feedback.
+Engineers want data.
+You can't fix what you can't see.
 When someone does so-so, or outright poorly, they might not enjoy hearing it (especially if they thought they did better), but your job as a manager is to have that conversation and help people learn and grow.
+If you are honest and the criticism is delivered in a way that outlines how it can be improved and why, it will help the person.
+And if you hold back because you don't want to hurt anyone's feelings, you are robbing that person of the chance to improve.

 Difficult conversations are hard and sometimes unpleasant, and nobody looks forward to them, but as a manager you must be able to handle them without procrastination, with